 Post Oak Construction Management—Uptown Development Authority, Houston, TX

-A+ Services serves as the Lead Construction Engineer for the Uptown Development Authority.
-In this role, the firm supports the Authority’s ongoing $150M construction program to reconstruct the infrastructure within the Galleria Area.
-The most notable project involves the reconstruction of over 9,000 LF of Post Oak Boulevard from Richmond Avenue to IH-610.
-As part of the project, the existing six lanes of traffic will be shifted outwards to accommodate the placement of two dedicated bus lanes down the middle of the road.
-Construction will require significant traffic control and phasing.
-Utility improvements will include the construction of over 15,000 LF of 42” to 12” sanitary sewers and almost 18,000 LF of 12” water lines, including the relocation of numerous water meter vaults and multiple adjustments to an existing 24” water line.
-To facilitate construction of the main project and reduce the impact to the local retail/commercial and residential stakeholders, construction of some of the utility relocations has started in advance of the main reconstruction work.
+A+ Services served as the Lead Construction Engineer for the Uptown Development Authority.
+In this role, the firm supported the Authority’s $150M construction program to reconstruct the infrastructure within the Galleria Area.
+The most notable project involved the reconstruction of over 9,000 LF of Post Oak Boulevard from Richmond Avenue to IH-610.
+As part of the project, the existing six lanes of traffic was shifted outwards to accommodate the placement of two dedicated bus lanes down the middle of the road.
+Construction required significant traffic control and phasing.
+Utility improvements included the construction of over 15,000 LF of 42” to 12” sanitary sewers and almost 18,000 LF of 12” water lines, including the relocation of numerous water meter vaults and multiple adjustments to an existing 24” water line.
+To facilitate construction of the main project and reduce the impact to the local retail/commercial and residential stakeholders, construction of some of the utility relocations started in advance of the main reconstruction work.